master-of-zen/Av1an/README.md

 The simplest way to install av1an is to use a package manager.
 There are also pre-built [Docker images](#usage-in-docker) which include all dependencies and are frequently updated.

+For Windows users that do not want to use Docker, prebuilt binaries are also included in every [release](https://github.com/master-of-zen/Av1an/releases), and a [nightly build](https://github.com/master-of-zen/Av1an/releases/tag/latest) of the current `master` branch is also available.

 ### Package managers

 Arch Linux & Manjaro: `pacman -S av1an`